parion/theoretical-cs-studymaterials/README.md

 * <b>Sample Problems:</b> Sample problems consist of problems that were found on external sites.
 All problem sets contain solutions along with the problems.
 However, even though these solutions may be mostly correct, their formatting or procedures may differ than what is actually expected on the exam.

 The problem sets and midterm solutions from the 355 class were purposely left out of this repository as their solutions will not be made public.
 However, it is recommended that you go back and check these documents out for yourselves and retry these problems yourselves for optimal studying.

+If you wish to make a suggestion or contribute to the repository, please see [Contributing](#contributing).

 ## Chapter 1: Regular Languages
 The first chapter covers regular languages including topics like DFAs, NFAs, Product & Powerset Construction, Regular Expressions, Pumping Lemma, and Regular Grammar.